 If no success, do option 1 below and only do option 2 if still necessary.

 Re-arrange the nap schedule.
 The morning sounds well-timed but do try to start it 10-15 minutes earlier or later for a couple of days.
 See what happens.
 Same for the afternoon nap.
-Use my Sleepy Signs log to adapt the schedule nicely to his needs (based on behavior, not time) if you are unsure.
-If on Android you can use the Nap in a Snap app or else e-mail me for a printable template and instructions.
+Use my Sleepy Signs journal to adapt the schedule nicely to his needs (based on behavior, not time) if you are unsure.
 Small timing changes affect sleep patterns directly (physically) so can make a big change.

 A technique you don't mention trying is keeping him on the move, i.e. in a baby carrier, stroller, car seat.
 Being on the move helps with staying asleep and can be a great way to install a nicely regular nap.
 If that works out practically for you, decide on an afternoon nap time, around 2pm sounds about right from what your write.